MurageKabui/PhoneDo/README.md

 ## Let's try this out.
 An example of how a user can control a device's flashlight would be to navigate to `Script Editor` > `File` > `New Script`, then name the script, for instance, `FlashControl.nts`

-> On clicking OK, the script is created inside an ACE integrated development environment and a header is automatically generated, to allow you to provide additional details for your script.
+> On clicking OK, the script is created inside an ACE integrated development environment and a header is automatically generated, to allow you to provide additional details for the script.
 ```
 /*
  * Script Name     : FlashControl.nts